Alexanders Bridge – Sunfish Township

 Description: The only literary reference to the town was found in the 1893 Acts of the State of Ohio.
 It was named after the Alexander family in the township and the mentioned bridge crossed Carter Run on a currently disbanded stretch of Alexander Rd (Township Rd 308).
 A newer bridge has since been built crossing the creek and is on private property.
 The earliest know members of the family in the area were John Alexander (1781 – 1851) and Catherine (Connor) Alexander (1779 – 1841).
 They were married in Beaver, Pennsylvania in 1806 and were buried with relatives in Rittenour Cemetery 10 1/2 miles northeast of the GPS coordinates on W 2nd Street in Piketon.

 Location: 39.095899, -82.866258

 on Carrs Run Rd between SR 335 and Ervin Hill Rd

 Description: Farming and timber harvesting were the main industries in this very small town with two churches.
-Although it isn’t a town anymore and the local population has dwindled over the passing decades, both churches are still in operation.
-Philadelphia Missionary Baptist Church was constructed in 1882 and the Liberty Valley A. M. E. congregation formed in 1888 and is still in operation with its original wood frame church and Sunday school building.
+Philadelphia Missionary Baptist Church was constructed in 1882 and is no longer active.
+The Liberty Valley A. M. E. congregation formed in 1888 and is still in operation with its original wood frame church and Sunday school building.
 A school and the post office were on the west side of Carrs Run Rd at the GPS coordinates.
 Peter Leist (1838 – 1924) was the postmaster.
 He was buried with relatives in Beaver Union Cemetery about 6 1/4 miles southeast of the GPS coordinates on the north side of Beaver Pike.
 The stone historical marker in Carrs Run Cemetery is very new and concerns an addition to the grounds in 2017 and its land clearance in 2018.